RaivoKoot/YOLO/README.md

 ### 1. Introduction

 This is my implementation of YOLO in Tensorflow.
+It contains all the features needed to build and train a YOLO-based object detector.
 I built this mainly for learning purposes and experimentation.
 Nevertheless, the project consists of a full end to end pipeline from raw VOC annotated data, all the way to training and evaluating the detection model.
 The two key features are:

 - Scalable tf.data pipeline